decentraland/core-components/components/slack/README.md

 The component automatically handles errors and logs them using the logging system.
 Common errors include:

-- `No token provided` - when token is missing from configuration
-- `Channel is required when using token` - when channel is not specified
 - `Failed to send message` - when API call fails (network, permissions, etc.)

 ## Compatibility